-‘I totally felt like Cinderella’: Teen shot in head, left for dead crowned homecoming queen
+‘I totally felt like Cinderella’: Teen shot in head, left for dead crowned Homecoming Queen

-NORTH LOGAN, Utah — Deserae Turner is adding a new title to her list: homecoming queen.
-The 17-year-old survivor was crowned Homecoming Queen of Green Canyon High School on Friday.
+NORTH LOGAN, UTAH — Deserae Turner is adding a new title to her list: homecoming queen.

+The 17-year-old was crowned Homecoming Queen of Green Canyon High School Friday, KTSU reports.

 “’I was just a homecoming queen, there’s nothing special about that,'” Deserae said she sometimes thinks to herself.
 “But if you think about what I’ve been through, yes — it’s very special.
 It is very awesome.”